necaris/tree-sitter-djot/KNOWN_ISSUES.md

 **Why:** Prevents parsing conflicts with regular verbatim/code spans.
 This design choice simplifies the grammar and improves reliability.

 **For tool authors:** Treat `(raw_inline)` as atomic; parse format attribute separately if needed.

----

-## Reporting Issues

-Found a bug or unexpected behavior?

-1. Check if it's listed above as a known limitation
-2. Create a minimal test case in Djot syntax
-3. Run `tree-sitter parse <file>` to examine the parse tree
-4. File an issue with:
-   - The input Djot source
-   - Expected output
-   - Actual output from tree-sitter
-   - Reference to this document if related to a known limitation

-## Performance Notes

-- Typical documents (<1000 lines): Excellent performance
-- Large documents (>10,000 lines): May see slower parsing due to external scanner overhead and inline content complexity
-- Recommendation: Split very large documents if performance becomes an issue